konishi-project/konishi/README.md

 Go [here for general discussion and news on Konishi](https://github.com/orgs/konishi-project/teams/everyone).
 Specific ideas/issues on the frontend [can be posted here](https://github.com/konishi-project/higala/issues).
 Specific ideas/issues on the backend [go here](https://github.com/konishi-project/zimmerman/issues).
 General ideas / issues with Konishi as a whole [can go here](https://github.com/konishi-project/konishi/issues)

 # Documentation
-There are installation instructions for every part of Konishi in the README of each repository.
+**The documentation is outdated and will be updated soon* There are installation instructions for every part of Konishi in the README of each repository.
 Next to that, there is a (barebones) [installation instruction](https://github.com/konishi-project/konishi/blob/master/Documentation/Installation_instructions.md) for the whole package, which includes setting up the requirements for the package; and documentation of how all the parts fit together to serve Konishi in the [Architecture Overview](https://github.com/konishi-project/konishi/blob/master/Documentation/Konishi_Architecture.MD).
 It's suggested to start at the last link, as that one will be updated most frequently.

 # Progress